Low-dimensional solenoidal manifolds: Topologically homogeneous solenoidal manifolds

 \begin{definition} Let $f_1, f_2:\mathbb{M}_1\to\mathbb{M}_2$ be two continuous maps.
 We say that $f_1$ is {\it leafwise equivalent} to $f_2$ if $f_1(L)$ and $f_2(L)$ are contained in the same leaf of $\mathbb{M}_2$ for every leaf $L$ of $\mathbb{M}_1$.
 Two homotopic maps are leafwise equivalent.

 \end{definition} \noi Henceforth in this subsection we assume that $\mathbb{M}_2$ has a laminated Riemannian metric $h$ which renders all leaves with negative sectional curvature.
 Then all the leaves of $\mathbb{M}_2$ are simply connected Hadamard manifolds and therefore two points in the same leaf are connected by a unique geodesic parametrized by arc length.

+\noi Furthermore, unit speed geodesics in Hadamard manifolds depend continuously on their endpoints.
 Using these unique parametrized geodesics it is very easy to obtain a homotopy between any two leafwise equivalent maps from $\mathbb{M}_1$ to $\mathbb{M}_2$.

 \noi Since maps between solenoids necessarily send leaves into leaves, in our case, we only need to know how a map ``shuffles'' the leaves to determine its homotopy class.

 \noi By analogy with the usual definition of covering maps one has the following definition: \begin{definition}[Solenoidal covering spaces] Let $\cS_1$ and $\cS_2$ be two $n$-dimensional solenoidal manifolds (not necessarily compact or connected).
 A continuous map $p:\cS_1\to\cS_2$ is called a {\it solenoidal covering map} if every point of $\cS_2$ is {\it evenly covered} by $p$.
 This means that every point $x\in\cS_2$ has an open neighborhood of the form: $\mathcal{U}=D\times{K}$, where $D$ is an open disk in $\R^n$ and $K$ the Cantor set, such that $p^{-1}(\mathcal{U})=\underset{\alpha\in\mathcal{I}} \bigsqcup \,\mathcal{V}_\alpha$, where $\mathcal{V}_\alpha$ is open, and the restriction of $p$ to each $\mathcal{V}_\alpha$ is a homeomorphism onto $\mathcal{U}$. \end{definition}